w3c/wai-tutorials/source/images/imagemap.html.erb.md

 [Full code for Image map example](examples/imagemap.html)

-Browser implementation for image maps varies at the time of writing, see [this HTML bug](https://lists.w3.org/Archives/Public/public-html-bugzilla/2015Jan/0020.html).
+Browser implementation for image maps varies at the time of writing; see [this HTML bug](https://lists.w3.org/Archives/Public/public-html-bugzilla/2015Jan/0020.html).
 To accommodate for the different implementations, keep in mind to

 * use every image map only once.
 That means if multiple images with the same map are to be used, the map should be duplicated and have a different `id`s;
 * place the `<map>` element as a direct sibling to the image.